Vishu Bhatnagar

 Vishu has received President Award, Cinema Century Award and others.
 He has also sung in several languages including Punjabi, Rajasthani and other Indian languages and was signed by the T-series for seven years.

 Biography

 Vishu is known for a melodious style of singing bhajans, devotional music, Ghazals and Sundarkaand recital.
+He is born in Mumbai(formerly called Bombay).
 His album Ramayan ki Choupaiyan and Pyaase ko paani pilaya nahi with T-Series has been the best seller in the devotional album category.
 Some of his major songs include Kabhi Pyase Ko Paani Pilaya Nahi, Khazaana Maiya Ka, Ghar Ghar Main Hai Raavan Baitha, Udd Ja Hans Akela, Kabir Amrit Vaani, Hanuman Gatha, Karmo Ki Hai Maaya and others.

 He has given several stage performances in India and abroad, has emerged as a popular devotional singer.
 Apart from his singing, he has also founded a singing and instrumental training institute.